“Metal roofing.” It’s a general term covering a broad scope of roofing options, products, and choices.

 One of the most significant drawbacks to standing seam metal roofing is the fact that it can be more expensive when compared to other metal roofing types, especially exposed fastener systems.
 However, it’s not always the highest price, as metal shingles and other stamped metal materials tend to come in at a higher cost.

-Less Qualified Contractors Have Experience Installing Standing Seam Roofing
+Fewer Qualified Contractors Have Experience Installing Standing Seam Roofing

 Finding a contractor who is qualified, skilled, and experienced in metal roof installation is vitally important, especially because standing seam systems require careful craftsmanship.
 Since standing seam installations may be considered too complicated or tedious, there are far fewer contractors to choose from who have a proven track record and relevant experience.